 Access to Information and Records

-representative and, under most conditions, the right to have a copy of your own record at
+- representative and, under most conditions, the right to have a copy of your own record at your expense.

-The right to access information in sufficient time to facilitate
+- The right to access information in sufficient time to facilitate your decision-making.

 The right to exercise constitutional, statutory, and civil rights, except those denied or limited by court action.
 No person shall, on the grounds of race, religion, ethnicity, color, national origin, ancestry, age, handicap, or sexual preference, be excluded from participation in, be denied the benefit of, or be otherwise subjected to discrimination under any program or activity of the River City in the provision of its services.

 The right to humane care and protection from harm.
 Staff members are prohibited from any use of psychological abuse, including humiliating, threatening, and exploiting actions.
 All instances of abuse, neglect or exploitation should be reported to River City staff immediately.